-26 There is high confidence that projected climate risks will increase with (i) exposure to climate- and ocean-27 driven hazards manifest at the coast, such as heat waves, droughts, pluvial floods, and impacts due to SLR, 28 tropical cyclones, marine and land heatwaves, and ocean acidification; (ii) with increasing vulnerability 29 driven by inequity, and (iii) increasing exposure driven by urban growth in at-risk locations.
-Compounded 30 and cascading climate risks, such as to coastal C&S infrastructure and supply chain networks, are also 31 expected to increase {Section 6.2.7; CCP2.2}.
-These risks are acute for C&S on subsiding and/or low-lying 32 small islands, the Arctic, and open, estuarine and deltaic coasts (high confidence) {CCP2.2; Table 33 SMCCP2.1}.
-By 2050, more than a billion people located in low-lying C&S will be at risk from coast-34 specific climate hazards, influenced by coastal geomorphology, geographical location and adaptation action 35 (high confidence).
-Between US\$7-14 trillion of coastal infrastructure assets will be exposed by 2100, 36 depending on warming levels and socio-economic development trajectories (medium confidence) {CCP2.1}.
-37 Historically rare extreme sea level events will occur annually by 2100, with some atolls being uninhabitable 38 by 2050.
-Coastal flood risk rapidly increases in coming decades, and could increase by 2-3 orders of 39 magnitude by 2100 in the absence of effective adaptation and mitigation, with severe impacts on coast-40 dependent livelihoods and socio-ecological systems (high confidence) {SROCC SPM; Chapter 4}.
-Impacts 41 reach far beyond C&S e.g., damage to ports severely compromising global supply chains and maritime trade 42 with local-global geo-political and economic ramifications.
-Global investment costs to accommodate port 43 growth and adapt to SLR amount to USD223-768 billion before 2050, presenting opportunities for C&S by 44 the sea to build climate resilience (medium evidence, high agreement) {CCP2.1; CCP2.2; Cross-Chapter Box 45 SLR in Chapter 3}.
-Severely accelerated SLR resulting from rapid continental ice mass-loss would bring 46 impacts forward by decades, and adaptation would need to occur much faster and at much greater scale than 47 ever done in the past (medium confidence).
-48
+There is high confidence that projected climate risks will increase with (i) exposure to climate- and ocean-driven hazards manifest at the coast, such as heat waves, droughts, pluvial floods and impacts due to SLR, tropical cyclones, marine and land heatwaves, and ocean acidification; (ii) with increasing vulnerability driven by inequity and (iii) increasing exposure driven by urban growth in at-risk locations.
+Compounded and cascading climate risks, such as to coastal C&S infrastructure and supply chain networks, are also expected to increase.
+These risks are acute for C&S on subsiding and/or low-lying small islands, the Arctic, and open, estuarine and deltaic coasts (high confidence).
+By 2050, more than a billion people located in low-lying C&S will be at risk from coast-specific climate hazards, influenced by coastal geomorphology, geographical location and adaptation action (high confidence).
+Between USD 7 and 14 trillion of coastal infrastructure assets will be exposed by 2100, depending on warming levels and socioeconomic development trajectories (medium confidence).
+Historically rare extreme sea level events will occur annually by 2100, with some atolls being uninhabitable by 2050.
+The coastal flood risk will rapidly increase during coming decades, possibly by 2-3 orders of magnitude by 2100 in the absence of effective adaptation and mitigation, with severe impacts on coast-dependent livelihoods and socioecological systems (high confidence).
+Impacts reach far beyond C&S; for example damage to ports severely compromising global supply chains and maritime trade, with local-global geopolitical and economic ramifications.
+Global investment costs to accommodate port growth and adapt to SLR will amount to USD 223-768 billion before 2050, presenting opportunities for C&S by the sea to build climate resilience (medium evidence, high agreement).
+Severely accelerated SLR resulting from rapid continental ice mass loss would bring impacts forward by decades, and adaptation would need to occur much faster and on a much greater scale than ever performed in the past (medium) confidence) {Table SMCCP2.1; CCP2.1; CCP2.2; Cross-Chapter Box SLR in Chapter 3; Chapter 4; Sections 6.2.7.